Frequently Asked Questions

 What if I just want to stay in Cambodia for a period longer than allowed for a tourist?

 After you have already entered Cambodia as a tourist, you may probably decide to work under an employer or you can become self-employed, a business investor, a funded humanitarian worker or just a person with enough personal funds that can support a longer and peaceful stay in Cambodia.
 If you get into any of these personal status, while already in Cambodia, you can purchase the Cambodian Type-E Visa (also called Business Visa or Ordinary Visa).
-Click here to learn more about getting a Cambodian Type-E Visa.
+Click here to learn more about staying longer in Cambodia with the Type-E Visa.

 What visa will I need if I am invited to work by an employer in Cambodia?